 Scotland is a land of myths and legends, shape-shifting creatures and cautionary tales.
-These stories have enraptured listeners young and old for centuries, drawing people close around the fireside with fear, passion and wonder in their eyes.
+Stories of Scottish mythical creatures have enraptured listeners young and old for centuries, drawing people close around the fireside with fear, passion and wonder in their eyes.

 The pull of these tales is still strong today, and you can take a journey around Scotland to discover these wondrous beasts, great and small, rooted in mythology.

-A prominent place to begin a tour of Scotland’s mythical creatures is with the unicorn, adopted as Scotland’s national animal in the 15th century.
+A prominent place to begin a tour of Scottish mythical creatures is with the unicorn, adopted as Scotland’s national animal in the 15th century.